-Currently the Council has a Town Council website and Twitter account.
+Currently the Council has a Town Council website, Twitter, Facebook and Instagram account.

-The Council's Senior Market and Support Officer and the Governance and Operations Manager will be responsible for posting content on council website and Twitter pages.
+The Council's Senior Management Team will be responsible for posting content on council website and Twitter pages.

-The Council Manger, Senior Market and Support Officer, the Governance and Operations Manager and all councillors will be able to post on the council's Facebook page.
+The Council Manger, Senior Market and Support Officer, the Governance and Operations Manager and all councillors will be able to post on the Council's Facebook page.

-The Council will appoint moderators to monitor the council's social media output and be responsible for monitoring content to ensure it complies with the Social Media Policy.
-These shall be the two nominated councillors, the Senior Market and Support Officer (SM&SC), Governance and Operations Manager (G&OM) and the Council Manager.
+The Council will appoint moderators to monitor the Council's social media output and be responsible for monitoring content to ensure it complies with the Social Media Policy.
+These shall be the two nominated councillors, the Market & Town Hall Manager, Community & Environment Manager and the Chief Officer.

-The two nominated councillors will also, in addition to the Council Manager, have authority, without notice or comment, to remove any posts from council social media pages which are deemed to be of an inflammatory, defamatory or libellous nature.
-Such posts may also be reported to the hosts (i.e., Facebook) and also to the Council Manager for council records.
+The two nominated councillors will also, in addition to the Chief Officer, have authority, without notice or comment, to remove any posts from Council social media pages which are deemed to be of an inflammatory, defamatory or libellous nature.
+Such posts may also be reported to the hosts (i.e., Facebook) and also to the Chief Officer for Council records.

-The Council Manager or any person acting as a moderators will also have the authority to block or ban access from an individual or company's account to NTC's social media pages.
-The Council Manager must be informed that this has been done.
+The Chief Officer or any person acting as a moderators will also have the authority to block or ban access from an individual or company's account to NTC's social media pages.
+The Chief Officer must be informed that this has been done.